 These Antique Designs Will Make You Even More Proud To Be Pinoy!

-The Department of Tourism’s (DOT) Philippine Harvest returns this weekend from November 29 to December 1, 2019, featuring the proud province of Antique.
+The Department of Tourism’s (DOT) Philippine Harvest returns this weekend from November 29 to December 1, 2019, featuring the proud province of Antique and the breath-taking Antique designs.

 Antique Takes Center Stage as Philippine Harvest returns at Central Square